-1.7 Saturation Mail Volume Incentive Program
+1.6 Saturation Mail Volume Incentive Program

-1.7.1 Basic Program Eligibility
+1.6.1 Basic Program Eligibility

-[8-3-09] Mailers of Regular and Nonprofit Standard Mail saturation letters under 243.6.5 that demonstrate a verified increase in mailing volume from the prior year (May 11, 2008 to May 10, 2009), qualify for a per-piece credit to postage paid on the incremental volume, recorded during the established program period, under the following conditions:
+[8-3-09] Mailers of Regular and Nonprofit Standard Mail flats under 6.5 that demonstrate a verified increase in mailing volume from the prior year (May 11, 2008 to May 10, 2009) qualify for a per-piece credit to postage paid on the incremental volume, recorded during the established program period, under the following conditions:

 - a.
-Qualifying mailers may request a credit to the postage paid on the incremental saturation mailing volume under either of the following conditions: - 1.
-Based on an overall increase in the mailer's total saturation mailing volume. - 2.
-Based on an increase in the volume of saturation mailpieces destinating to ZIP Codes within a specific sectional center facility (SCF) (or group of SCFs) identified by the mailer.
+Qualifying mailers may apply for a credit to the postage paid on the incremental saturation mailing volume under either of the following conditions: - Based on an overall increase in the mailer's total saturation mailing volume. - Based on an increase in the volume of saturation mailpieces destinating to ZIP Codes within a specific sectional center facility (SCF) (or group of SCFs) identified by the mailer. - b.

-- b.
 Mailers must be able to demonstrate saturation mail volume in both the 2007 and 2008 calendar years.
-Mailers applying for a credit to the postage paid on saturation mailpieces within a specific SCF must be able to demonstrate saturation mail volume to ZIP Codes within the specified SCF in both the 2007 and 2008 calendar years. - c.
+Mailers requesting a credit to the postage paid on saturation mailpieces within a specific SCF must be able to demonstrate saturation mail volume to ZIP Codes within the specified SCF in both the 2007 and 2008 calendar years. - c.
 Mailers must be able to demonstrate a minimum of six saturation mailings (or six saturation mailings to a specified SCF) in the 2008 calendar year. - d.
 Mailers must be the owner of at least one permit imprint advance deposit account at a Postal facility having PostalOne! capability and must have a functioning Centralized Account Payment System (CAPS) account prior to the close of the program period. - e.
-Mailers may pay postage via the authorized use of precanceled stamps, postage meter imprints, or a permit imprint advance deposit account. - f.
-Letter-size mailpieces that are not automation-compatible or not barcoded and are mailed at flat-size saturation prices are not eligible for the saturation mail volume incentive program.
+Mailers may pay postage via the authorized use of precanceled stamps, postage meter imprints, or a permit imprint advance deposit account.

-1.7.2 Application
+1.6.2 Application